MobileProto16/Mobile-Proto-16/lesson6/README.md

 ### Try It Out!

 **[HW]**
-  1. Download Facebook app on an Android phone (if you don't have access to either a Facebook account or an Android phone, let the teaching team know)
+  1. Download Facebook app on an Android phone (if you don't have access to either a Facebook account or an Android phone, let the teaching team know).
   2. Observe and ask questions about the design intention.
 The design principles will help you here.
-Write up the questions and the corresponding findings?
+Write up the questions and the corresponding findings.
   3. You might have thoughts about a different layout.
 Prototype on paper.
 Include your prototype's picture (and its revisions) in your write-up.
 You could also use one of the programs (like Fluid UI) to make the prototypes.
-  4. (Optional) Recreate your layout(s) in Android Studio by writing XML file(s) for them.
+  4. Recreate your layout(s) in Android Studio by writing XML file(s) for them.

 Fill out [this survey](https://goo.gl/forms/LLUhDfZzBkkqawtp1) after you finish the HW